 And God knows that there are a lot of gross things that can wind up in your home when you have kids!

-Disinfecting spray can also be used on kitchen countertops and in kitchen sinks to disinfect any bacteria that has contaminated those surfaces from food.
+The right disinfecting spray can also be used on kitchen countertops and in kitchen sinks to disinfect any bacteria that have contaminated surfaces from food.

 And last, any places that there may be bacterial or viral contamination like door handles, light switches, and remotes are also good to clean with a disinfectant.